Evrymmnt - stock.adobe.com

 Figure 3.
 You can download the Windows install image from the cloud or from your Windows drive.

 After choosing either reinstall option, the screen will show Additional settings.
-To continue the process with no settings changes, click Next.
+To continue the process without changing settings, click Next.

 If you want to make changes, click Change settings.
 From there, you can clean the drive completely by toggling Yes under Clean data? or download Windows from the cloud by toggling No under Download Windows?
 (Figure 4).